On this page

 Once they have joined a super fund, suggest they log on at least annually to check how their super is performing and how their fund’s performance compares with similar funds.
 Reassure them that their fund may have an app for that.

 They should look at the impact of fees and other costs on their super balance, and whether their fund charges more than average.
 They should also check whether they have life insurance in their fund.
-If so, is the cover is appropriate to their age and personal circumstances?
-With insurance now opt-in for under 25s, young people in high risk jobs or with dependents should consider cover.
+If so, is the cover appropriate to their age and personal circumstances?
+With insurance now opt-in for under 25s, young people in high-risk jobs or with dependents should consider cover.

 So encourage the young people in your life to take an interest in their super.
 Share what you know or show them where to go for information.
 It may not make them a fortune, but the knowledge will make their later years far more comfortable and enjoyable.